alire-project/alire/doc/catalog-format-spec.md

 key.'case(var)'.var_value = "value"
 ```

-Several expressions can be inserted between a property key and its value, which
+Several expressions can be inserted between a property key and its value,
-leads to combinatorial explosion if all cases have specific values.
+leading to a combinatorial explosion if all cases have specific values.
 The
 equivalent to an `others` Ada clause in this format is a `'...'` entry.

 Here is an example of a conditional boolean value.